hagdmk/have-a-good-day/README.md

 ## Challenges
-* Read the '300 JavaScript Interview Mastery Questions Dive Deep into JavaScript Theory, Syntax, and APIs, and Interview with Confidence' and understanding JS fundamental _ FROM Sep 24, 2022
+* ~~Read the '300 JavaScript Interview Mastery Questions Dive Deep into JavaScript Theory, Syntax, and APIs, and Interview with Confidence' and understanding JS fundamental~~ _ FROM Sep 24, 2022 TO Oct 20, 2022
 * 30 Days JS Challenge with https://javascript30.com/ _ FROM Sep 24, 2022
 * Solve leetcode problem at least one in a week _ FROM Sep 24, 2022
 * Read articles and post at least one everyday _ FROM Sep 24, 2022
-* One 3D Model using blender once a week _ FROM Sep 24, 2022

 ## Reading or Read
-* Reading: JavaScript The Good Parts
+* Reading1: ~~JavaScript The Good Parts~~
+* Reading2:
 ## Activities
 * Partipated at AWS Builders Program to learn AWS cloud service
 * Attending meetups and tech events in virtual or local
+* E-commerce workshop: Scalable E-commerce Service(React, Spring, NoSQL) FROM Datastax
+* Attended Building JavaScript apps with Astra DB
 ## My Skills
 * I HAVE :
 <code><img height="27" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png" alt="javascript"></code>